 In the wake of growing cyber security threats, having the support of a Security Operations Center is vital.
+But what are the benefits of an SOC?
 Email safety and security is an enormous problem that feeds off of a human error.
 In fact, according to a study by the CyberArk Global Advanced Threat Landscape Report in 2018, 56% of IT security decision makers said that targeted phishing attacks were the top security threat they face.
 Ransomware attacks are growing in numbers and cost.
 According to CNN Business, small companies have lost over $100,000 per ransomware incident due to a combination of the ransom and downtime.
 In this highly digitized world where technology impacts almost all aspects of life, threats can come from all angles.

 What’s protected and monitored by the SOC?